-For the practice sessions prior to qualifying, there is no restriction on the use of wet weather tires.
+There is no restriction on the use of wet weather tires, and they never need to be declared or scanned.

-- 24.6 A Competitor wishing to replace an already marked unused tire by another identical unused one must present both tires to the Technical Delegate. - In the case of a tire damaged on track, the Technical Delegate may approve the replacement of the damaged tire with a free practice tire.
-If an approved bar coding is not used on the outer sidewall of each tire or, at the request of the Competitor on both sidewalls, the scrutineers will paint the race number of the driver as well as a letter characterizing the Event. - 24.8 The use of tires without appropriate identification may result in a grid position penalty or disqualification from the race. - 24.9 Tires may only be inflated with air or nitrogen. - 24.10 All tires, when under the control of a team, must remain visible within the team's designated paddock or transporter area at all times.
+- 24.6 A Competitor wishing to replace an already marked unused tire by another identical unused one must present both tires to the Technical Delegate for marking and scanning. - 24.7 In the case of a tire damaged on track, the Technical Delegate may approve the replacement of the damaged tire with a scrubbed tire used in testing or-official practice.
+The Competitor must present the damaged tire and the desired replacement tire to the Technical Delegate for approval.
+The replacement tire, if approved, will be scanned, and marked.

+- 24.8 If an approved bar coding is not used on the outer sidewall of each tire or, at the request of the Competitor on both sidewalls, the scrutineers will paint the race number of the driver as well as a letter characterizing the Event. - 24.9 The use of tires without appropriate identification may result in a grid position penalty or disqualification from the race. - 24.10 Tires may only be inflated with air or nitrogen. - 24.11 All tires, when under the control of a team, must remain visible within the team's designated paddock or transporter area at all times. - 24.12 The pit lane marshals will supervise tire changes in the pits. - 24.13 Teams must check tire pressures and temperatures prior to the checkered flag during qualifying and race sessions. - 24.14 Before delivering wheels to the Hankook Motorsports truck to have tires mounted, the wheels must be clean, and each wheel must be marked with the car # and team name so the ownership of the wheels can be easily recognized.